syncfusion-content/wpf-docs/wpf/DataGrid/Interactive-Features.md

 ### Appearance Customization

-You can change the default appearance of the column chooser window by customizing the style of ColumnChooser.
-You can directly change the Title and WaterMarkText like the below code example.
+You can change the default appearance of the column chooser window by customizing the style of `ColumnChooser`.
+You can directly change the `Title` and `WaterMarkText` like the below code example.

 {% tabs %}
 {% highlight c# %}